jjensen/luaplus51-all/Src/Modules/wxLua/apps/wxluafreeze/src/readme.txt

 3) Optionally use the program "upx" to compress the executable.
-The wxLuaFreeze program is ~4.5 Mb in release mode using the MSVC6, but after compression it's size is ~1.5 Mbytes, about 1/3 the size!
+The wxLuaFreeze program is ~4.5 Mb in release mode using the MSVC6, but after compression it's size is ~1.5 Mbytes, about 1/3 the size.